corndog-overflow/armstrong/README.md

 You can run the project using any Ubuntu terminal.

 1. Make sure `jazz_and_stuff.zip` is unzipped in the the same directory you are running the model (for training and/or for inference)
+2. A notes file, with all possible notes are required.
+You may generate these notes by running the model to train and killing the process once the note data is generated.
 3. Run the model with supervised or RL-based Transformer by modifying the script:

 ```bash